 A group of CCSR members partnered with Operation Gratitude to collect “unwanted” or “extra” Halloween candy.
 Operation Gratitude creates care packages to US soldiers serving overseas.
 They include candy in every package.
 The students created a flyer and posters to help spread the word about their project.
 The response to the candy collection was overwhelming.
 Several hundred pounds of candy was collected.
 Two local dentists received the candy and shipped it to Operation Gratitude.

-For our project, we collected donation items to bring to an organization called Pine Street Inn located in Boston.
-At Pine Street Inn, there are several different lists of things you can collect and donate posted on their website, and each list is designated to a certain type of package that the donated items will be a part of.
+For Haley O’Rourke and Lily Loren’s project, they collected donation items to bring to an organization called Pine Street Inn, located in Boston.
+At Pine Street Inn there are several different lists of things you can collect and donate posted on their website, and each list is designated to a certain type of package that the donated items will be a part of.
 The two main types of ‘kits’ assembled with the donations are “Welcome Home Kits” and Toiletry Kits.
 Welcome Home Kits include daily items that are hard for Pine Street Inn guests to acquire on their own as they’re settling into a permanent home for the first time in a while.
 Some of the things that are put into these baskets are sheets and blanket sets for full and twin-sized beds, towels and toiletries, kitchen items such as plates, silverware, paper towels, and sponges, reusable bags, a $50 gift card for Stop n’ Shop (or other grocery stores) or Target, as well as many other things.
 The Toiletry Kits include all of the necessary items you need to maintain good day-to-day hygiene, as well as other necessities such as toilet paper, cleaning supplies, multicolored Band-Aids, unscented lotions and soaps, and other simple items you may find in your bathroom.
-We collected donation items to assemble many of both types of kits. https://www.pinestreetinn.org/
+They collected donation items to assemble many of both types of kits. https://www.pinestreetinn.org/

 Our project for the 2019-2020 school year is about decreasing Medford’s ecological footprint.
 Many local cafes and restaurants use plastic straws and don’t realize what it is costing the environment.
 Our goal was to get Medford to start using paper straws (or at least move away from plastic straws) because paper straws do not have any negative effects on our town or on the Earth.
 We worked with the local government and local businesses to move towards a more sustainable future.